How to Take Communion at Home (Biblical, Simple, and Intimate)

 Caleigh’s Story: Finding Freedom in Communion

 "I was doing everything right... except letting Jesus do what only He can do.
-After a decade of atheism, all I wanted when I found Jesus was to make Him Lord of everything.
-But what happened next surprised me.
+After years of living as an atheist, all I wanted when I found Jesus was to be made perfect – but my search for perfection left me empty.

 Instead of freedom, I found myself trapped in a cycle: trying to be the 'perfect Christian,' overthinking every decision, terrified of disappointing God, and exhausting myself with religious performance.
 And reading my Bible more?
 That wasn't fixing it.